Location

 Accommodations

 All meals are provided as part of the program.
-These will include breakfast at the hotel, some group meals, and a meal stipend to cover all lunches and dinners that are not arranged for the group.
+These will include breakfast at the hotel, a group welcome and departure meal, and a meal stipend to cover all lunches and dinners that are not arranged for the group.

 Additional Items to Consider

-We will meet a few times prior to departure to familiarize ourselves with the basics of the US healthcare system and the World Health Organization criteria for rating healthcare systems.
-This will give us a common baseline for processing what we experience in Europe.
-We will spend one week in each country, during which time we will participate in five or six different healthcare experiences per country (e.g. lectures, site visits, experiential learning).
+We will spend one week in each country, during which time we will participate in approximately six different healthcare experiences per country (e.g. lectures, site visits, discussions with providers).
 These will focus on both a general understanding of healthcare policy and implementation in each country, as well as unique aspects of healthcare that may be less familiar to American students.
-We will also participate in a variety of cultural experiences in each country.
+We will also participate in a variety of cultural experiences in each country (e.g. cooking class, castle tour, museum, beach trip, etc.).

 Applicant Criteria